Close Menu

 3) Once you execute the installation, it will start preparing the files.

-4) Next screen is to download the latest updates from Microsoft site while installing.
+4) Next screen is to download the latest updates from the Microsoft site while installing.

 6) The installation will start smoothly.

-7) Once the installation has completed, you will go through the steps to customize Windows (I like to use express settings option).
+7) Once the installation is completed, you will go through the steps to customize Windows OS.

 Final Words

-So, updating Windows 8 Enterprise to Windows 8.1 Enterprise is easy and straight forward.
-But, this can be done only by the medium you download from the Volume Licensing Service Center (VLSC).
+Updating the Windows 8 Enterprise to Windows 8.1 Enterprise is easy and straightforward.
+But, this can be done only by the ISO file you download from the Volume Licensing Service Center (VLSC).

-If you are using Windows 8 enterprise in the business organization, then your IT department may deploy the updates across the organization by using Microsoft Deployment Toolkit (MDT) 2013 or System Center 2012 R2 Configuration Manager
+If you are using Windows 8 enterprise in an organization, your IT department may deploy the updates across the organization by using Microsoft Deployment Toolkit (MDT) or System Center 2012 R2 Configuration Manager.

 If you like to try some latest or old Windows Operating Systems in a virtual environment, try our download page which has pre-installed Windows OS images.